Džuboks: Mini Džuboks

-Re-launch: 1974—1986
+Re-launch: 1974–1986

-Ladin Džuboks (1974-1976)
+Ladin Džuboks (1974–1976)

 In the summer of 1974, more than five years since the magazine's demise, the Dečje novine publishing company from Gornji Milanovac renewed Džuboks under the Ladin Džuboks (Lada's Džuboks) name as a supplement to the Lada women's magazine.
 Though the publisher was based in Gornji Milanovac, the magazine's newsroom was in Belgrade.
-The renewed publication's first issue appeared on 1 July 1974 featuring established film and television star Milena Dravić and rising pop star Zdravko Čolić on the cover.
+The renewed publication's first issue appeared on 1 July 1974, featuring established film and television star Milena Dravić and rising pop star Zdravko Čolić on the cover.
 Now published under the Jugoslovenski muzički magazin (Yugoslav Music Magazine) slogan, the publication expanded its scope beyond just rock music, so that musical genres such as pop, jazz, and classical music also began to be covered.
-Additionally, adjacent artistic endeavours that fall under the category of film, photography, comics, and literature also found coverage.
+Additionally, adjacent artistic endeavors that fall under the category of literature, film, photography, and comics also found coverage.

-Standalone publication (1976-1986)
+Standalone publication (1976–1986)

 By August 1976, the magazine appeared as an independent publication outside of Lada under just the Džuboks name.
-The first editor-in-chief was Vojkan Borisavljević, and he was followed by Milisav Ćirović, Peca Popović and Branko Vukojević.
-The first issue was released on 1 July 1974, and the last, 171st, on 22 July 1983.
+The first editor-in-chief was Vojkan Borisavljević, and he was followed by Radmilo "Lale" Mandić, Milisav Ćirović, Peca Popović and Branko Vukojević.

-In late 1983, Džuboks resumed publishing once again, this time run by editor-in-chief Ljuba Trifunović.
-It was discontinued in 1986.
+By the end of the decade, Dečje novine had started publishing music biographies as a part of Džuboks book series, publishing books on the Rolling Stones, Bob Dylan, Led Zeppelin, Elton John, and other artists.
+In late 1970s and early 1980s, Džuboks played a pivotal role in promoting acts of the exuberant Yugoslav new wave scene.
+Simultaneously, Džuboks published news from the British new wave and punk rock scene, coming from the magazine's London correspondent Saša Stojanović, who wrote under the pen name "Pankerton" ("Punkertone").
+Owing to Stojanović and photographer Branislav "Brian" Rašić, Džuboks also published exclusive interviews with British rock stars.

+In March 1983, the magazine changed its format, appearing in tabloid size, and its frequency, appearing weekly.
+During 1983, Džuboks published the comic strip Patak Đoka (Đoka the Duck) by comic book artist Zoran Janjetov.
+After the 171st issue, released on 22 July 1983, the magazine was briefly discontinued.
+In early 1984, Džuboks resumed publishing once again, this time run by editor-in-chief Ljuba Trifunović.
+Eventually, Džuboks was finally discontinued in 1986, after the release of its 196th issue.
+After the final demise of Džuboks, most of its journalists moved to the competing magazine Rock.

 Journalists and contributors

+1966–1969

-Some of the journalists and contributors to Džuboks during its activity include:
+Journalists and contributors to original Džuboks include: